aru233/calendar-app/README.md

 Possible improvements
 - startTime/ endTime -> Date type instead of int / Long to store the epoch seconds

+- There can be an event manager who has all the events across all the Users... sorted by start time ...
+Can be stored in DB, or if in-memeory -> use a TreeSet<Event> or something similar

 Recurring events - One way is to store each recurring event as a separate record in the database; simple but can be inefficient if lot of recurring events.